what’s up? So, you are interested in knowing how to use WhatsApp for Business. Well, why wouldn’t you?

 While the process for implementing the WhatsApp Business app (for small businesses) is as simple as creating your personal account, getting started with WhatsApp Business API takes a bit longer.
 The reason being WhatsApp has restricted the use of its API to limited users to keep the quality of the service.
 Businesses need to go through a verification and approval process upon which they can start using the API.

 - Send messages to customers who want to be contacted

 No one enjoys receiving random messages from unknown numbers.
-Rule #1 – never ever message users who do not want to be contacted.
+Rule #1 –never ever message users who do not want to be contacted.
 WhatsApp takes this very seriously and blocks businesses that do not adhere to this basic rule.
-For any kind of promotional marketing, it’s best to other marketing channels.
+For any kind of promotional marketing, ensure that you are sending messages only to opt-in customers.

 - Message with purpose; never spam